 Significant items on which management has exercised judgement include recognition on the balance sheet of deferred tax assets relating to losses in jurisdictions where losses have been made in prior periods but where profits now arise or are forecast to do so for the foreseeable future.
 Management has used its best estimate of the correct value of asset to recognize in such cases, which includes a judgement on the length of the future time period to use in such assessments.
 These judgments are made on a case by case basis taking into account the origin and nature of the expected revenues on an entity-by-entity basis, but this time period in most cases does not exceed five years.

 Differences in forecasted taxable profits and actual profitability or a downgrade in future forecasted taxable profits could impact the deferred tax assets recognized in future periods.

 No material deferred tax assets are recognized for entities that are currently still lossmaking.
 Significant items on which the Group has exercised accounting estimation and judgement include also tax liabilities related to audits arising in key jurisdictions.
-The Group engages constructively with the tax authorities and relevant government representatives.
+The Group engages constructively with the tax authorities.
 Where appropriate, we engage advisors and legal counsel to obtain opinions on tax legislation and principles.